ozavizcodes/Product-Dashboard/README.md

-# Product Dashboard · Lotus Beta Analytics Assessment
+# Product Dashboard

 A modern React SPA that lets operations users explore the products catalog from [dummyjson.com](https://dummyjson.com/products).
 Built with a focus on clarity of architecture, predictable data-fetching, accessibility-first UI primitives, and thoughtful UX patterns.

+> **Note:** Screenshots should showcase the main Products page (`/products`) which displays the paginated product list with filters, search, and sorting capabilities.

 ## Features